kragen/derctuo/markdown/stepped-planetary.md

 that drives it.
 This provides a further reduction of 7:50, for a total of 7:545900, or about 1:77985.7.

-But that's in the frame of reference of the planet cage.
-Let's switch to the frame of reference of the 106-tooth ring gear and let the planet cage spin.
+But that’s in the frame of reference of the planet cage.
+Let’s switch to the frame of reference of the 106-tooth ring gear and let the planet cage spin.
 Every time the planet rotates through 106 teeth (and 106/71 rotations) in its own frame of reference, the planet